 When packing your INCH bag, you need to think over the long-term.
 Instead of packing a lot of food, you need to pack tools and equipment that will allow you to get food while you are on the move.
 Instead of packing water, you need to pack a means of purifying the water you find as you go.
 You need to carry tools that will help you build a fire and build shelter, rather than the matches and tarp you might otherwise carry in a BOB.
 With that in mind here are the most essential categories of items you should include in your INCH bag.

 The go-to water solution for a BOB is water purification tablets and a LifeStraw, and while you should still pack these, you will want to include a simple stainless steel water bottle.
 Why?
 Because you will run out of tablets and your LifeStraw filter will get used up and you’ll still be out there.
 So instead of using those tablets and the LifeStraw, save them as backup and just boil your water.
-If you have a stainless steel water bottle you can boil your water in your water bottle and keep on moving.

 Food and Protection